CasperDev/vz-dis-dos/doc/source/Chapter1/installation.rst

 computer.
 This is the plug strip to which a possibly existing memory extension was connected.
 You can now connect it to the top of the floppy disk controller.
-There are two 20-pin connector strips on the back of the floppy disk controller to connect the drives, they are marked "D1" for drive і and "D2" for drive 2
+There are two 20-pin connector strips on the back of the floppy disk controller to connect the drives, they are marked "D1" for drive 1 and "D2" for drive 2

 If you only have one drive, connect it to "D1".